LEND A PAW Therapy Dogs

 What is a Therapy Dog?

-A Therapy dog is considered a pet or companion and part of the family.
-Each dog is temperament tested, put through a rigorous training regiment and is certified as a Therapy dog through our Lend a Paw testing process.
+A Therapy dog is a balanced and obedient dog with a specific temperement and disposition highly trained in life skills to operate in any environment to provide emotional support to an individual.
+Additionally they are wonderful companions and part of the family.
+Each dog is temperament tested, put through a rigorous training regiment and is certified.
 These special dogs are trained to maintain focus and respond to direction despite distractions.
 These dogs can promote improvement in human physical, social, emotional, and/or cognitive functioning.